Aki0x137/Obsidian-Backups/Distributed-Systems-Cohort/Work Scheduling.md

 	-  due to the overhead that comes with it.
 6. If possible, should schedule related tasks in the same processor
 	- Access same cache lines

+#### Approach 1: Having a manager
+#### Approach 2: Share a common Queue
+1. All processors share a common work queue
+2. Every processor dequeue a task from work queue
+3. On task completion, enqueue the generated task to the work queue **Problems**:
+1. Synchronization
+2. Poor cache utilization
+3. Unbounded space requirements for queue
+#### Approach 3: Work sharing instead of stealing
+1. Every processor pushes and pops tasks into a local work queue
+2. When the work queue gets large, send tasks to other processors **Problems**:
+1. If all processors are busy, each will spend time trying to offload extra tasks
+	1. This means they will try to perform communication when busy, which will violate constraint 5
+2. It's difficult to know the load on processors.
+	- A processor with two large tasks might take longer than a processor with five small tasks.
+3. A task might get shared multiple times by multiple bust processors before being executed, until an available processor is found.
+4. The Approach is *non greedy*, some processors can be idle.

+#### Approach 4: